-- 01 A student who is inside the general education classroom for 80 percent or more of the school day.
+A student who is inside the general education classroom for 80 percent or more of the school day.
 (This student received special education and related services outside the general education classroom for less than 21 percent of the school day.)
-This may include students with disabilities placed in: - The general education classroom with special education/related services provided within general education classes; - The general education classroom with special education/related services provided outside general education classes; or - The general education classroom with special education/related services provided in resources rooms.
-Fund Codes A, D, E, J, K, and X
+This may include students with disabilities placed in:

+- 1. The general education classroom with special education/related services provided within general education classes, - 2.
+The general education classroom with special education/related services provided outside general education classes, or - 3.
+The general education classroom with special education/related services provided in resources rooms.
+Use Fund Codes A, D, E, J, K, and X.

 You must also enter the percentage of time inside the general education classroom for grades KG-12.
-(See Percentage of Time Inside General Education Classroom: Grades KG-12 on pages 31-32.)
+(See Percentage of Time Inside General Education Classroom: Grades KG-12.)

-02 A student who is inside the general education classroom no more than 79 percent of the school day and no less than 40 percent of the school day.
+A student who is inside the general education classroom no more than 79 percent of the school day and no less than 40 percent of the school day.
 (This student received special education and related services outside the general education classroom for at least 21 percent, but no more than 60 percent of the school day.)
 This may include special education students in:

-- Resource rooms with special education/related services provided within the resources room; or - Resource rooms with part-time instruction in a general education class.
-Fund Codes A, D, E, J, K, and X
+- 1. Resource rooms with special education/related services provided within the resources room, or - 2.
+Resource rooms with part-time instruction in a general education class.
+Use fund Codes A, D, E, J, K, and X.

 You must also enter the percentage of time inside the general education classroom for grades KG-12.
-(See Percentage of Time Inside General Education Classroom: Grades KG-12 on page 31-32.)
+(See Percentage of Time Inside General Education Classroom: Grades KG-12.)

-- 03 A student who is inside the general education classroom less than 40 percent of the school day.
+A student who is inside the general education classroom less than 40 percent of the school day.
 (This student received special education and related services outside the general education classroom for more than 60 percent of the school day.)
-This may include students with disabilities served in: - Self-contained special classrooms with part-time instruction in a general education class; or - Self-contained special classrooms with full-time special education instruction on a school campus.
-Fund Codes A, D, E, J, K, and X
+This may include students with disabilities served in:

+- 1. Self-contained special classrooms with part-time instruction in a general education class, or - 2.
+Self-contained special classrooms with full-time special education instruction on a school campus.
+Use Fund Codes A, D, E, J, K, and X.

 You must also enter the percentage of time inside the general education classroom for grades KG-12.
-(See Percentage of Time Inside General Education Classroom: Grades KG-12 on pages 31-32.)
+(See Percentage of Time Inside General Education Classroom: Grades KG-12.)